golang/exp/apidiff/README.md

 ### Package Compatibility

 > A new package is compatible with an old one if:
-1. Each exported name in the old package's scope also appears in the new package's scope, and the object (constant, variable, function or type) denoted by that name in the old package is compatible with the object denoted by the name in the new package, and
+>1.
+Each exported name in the old package's scope also appears in the new
+>package's scope, and the object (constant, variable, function or type) denoted
+>by that name in the old package is compatible with the object denoted by the
+>name in the new package, and
-2. For every exposed type that implements an exposed interface in the old package,
+>2.
+For every exposed type that implements an exposed interface in the old package,
 > its corresponding type should implement the corresponding interface in the new package.
 >
 >Otherwise the packages are incompatible.